-- 5.10 Whilst the comments of residents are noted, regarding flood risk at the site arising from the poor performance of local watercourses, the site is outside the flood zone relating to the River Ouse and associated watercourses.
+- 5.10 Whilst the comments of residents regarding flood risk at the site arising from the poor performance of local watercourses are noted, the site is outside Flood Zones 2 and 3 relating to the River Ouse and associated watercourses.
 The proposal is below the national criteria for requiring the introduction of sustainable drainage systems.
-A site visit undertaken during a very wet period in early March shows no standing water on the site or local flooding.
+A site inspection undertaken during a very wet period in early March shows no standing water on the site or local flooding.
 However the proposal could be designed to incorporate natural drainage systems.
 Yorkshire Water has raised no comments with regard to the proposal. - 5.11 There is no evidence to demonstrate that the proposal would cause significant harm in relation to flooding and drainage.